-a.
 Our first test is to increase the external pressure by a unit step.
-The result from the experiment is given below.
+The result from the experiment is given below, where we have ploted $\Delta V$ .
 Determine C from this plot.

-b.
-For our second test we used $\rho{ext}(t) = sin(t)$ and got the response below.
+c.
+For our second test we used $\Delta p{ext}(t) = \sin(t)$ and got the response below.
 Can you determine R (given that you know the value of C from the previous subproblem) from this response?
+Once again, $\Delta V$ is ploted.

-11.2 The following data points (x, y) were derived from an experiment:
+11.2 You belive that there exists a relationship on the form y = a + bx between the concentration of a biomarker x and the amount of cancer tumor cells.
+The following dimensionless data points (x, y) were acquired from an experiment: